-- Females (15-54 years) in Ballarat were much more likely than males to receive a Single Parent Payment than those based in all other Central Highlands localities,4 and may be more vulnerable to the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females (58%) accessed specialist homelessness services in comparison to males (42%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 49.7% of residents reported access to public transport as good or very good.
-This is significantly lower than the Victorian average (61.2%),8 influencing decisions around active transport. - 9% of residents travelled more than 50km to work.
-This is more than two times greater than the state average (4%).9
+- Females (15-54 years) in Golden Plains were much more likely than males to be receiving the Single Parent Payment,4 and may be more affected by the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females (62%) accessed specialist homelessness services, compared to Victorian average (59%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 14% of residents travelled more than 50km to work.
+This is three times greater than the state average (4%) and also greater than the regional average (11%).8

 - 1. Apply the Gender and Emergency Management Guidelines to emergency planning. - 2.
 Apply an intersectional gender analysis to climate change decision-making.
 Include women in discussions about infrastructure, energy, transport, agriculture, environmental management and disaster. - 3.
-Roll out delivery of Gender and Disaster Pod training and interventions to identify and respond to the gender specific impacts of disasters, including pandemics.
+Roll out delivery of Gender and Disaster Pod training and interventions to identify and respond to the gender-specific impacts of disasters, including pandemics.